Must Love Scandal Historical Romance Book Series by Fenna Edgewood

 Affiliate links may be used within this post.
 If you make a purchase, I receive a small commission at no extra charge to you.

-Top Five Reads of March 2025 – Historical Romance Books
+Top Five Reads of May 2025 – Historical Romance and Contemporary Romance Books

 Ebook and audiobook borrowed from my local library via Libby.